apollographql/apollo-tooling/packages/apollo-server-codegen/ARCHITECTURE.md

 ### Generating IR

 Internally, the IR generation phase is a fair amount more complicated than existing projects, like as `graphql code generator` might need to be.
-This is because with the introduction of the Apollo Federation directives, especially `@key`,`@provides`, and `@requires`, the type generation requires global type knowledge and thuse cannot be completed in one pass.
+This is because with the introduction of the Apollo Federation directives, especially `@key`,`@provides`, and `@requires`, the type generation requires global type knowledge and thus cannot be completed in one pass.
 For instance, in the below SDL:

 ```gql
 type Review @key(fields: "{creationDate author { id }}") {